 Boadilla del Monte, Madrid, Spain

-Time frame: From enrollment up to 12 months after EOT
+Time frame: From enrollment to the end of treatment, up to 24 months

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.